 - (a) The University supports the development of its workforce as teachers, scholars, and practitioners by providing resources and programs.
-Such support includes but is not limited to internal research grants, financial support including travel support, orientation programs, instructional technology workshops, and speakers' series. - (b) Professional Development funds are disbursed by the Provost or his/her designee based on appropriateness of the request and budget availability. - (c) Faculty that are in their terminal year of employment (as a result of nonreappointment, resignation, or layoff) are not eligible to receive professional development funds unless the use of the professional development funds was approved prior to the date on which the faculty member was informed that they would be non-reappointed or laid off and the disbursed funds are not recoverable.
+Such support includes but is not limited to internal research grants, financial support including travel support, orientation programs, instructional technology workshops, and speakers' series. - (b) Professional Development funds are disbursed by the Provost or his/her designee based on appropriateness of the request and budget availability. - (c) Within one month of the University's budget receiving final approval, the faculty will be informed of the budget allocation overall for Professional Development for the year and the budget allocation to each academic department.
+The Provost's office will also budget for a "Professional reserve fund" that is at minimum 20% of the total budget for Professional Development.
+This fund will be used, at the Provost's discretion, to enhance Professional Funds at the request of faculty and/or an academic department chair. - (d) Faculty that are in their terminal year of employment (as a result of non-reappointment, resignation, or layoff) are not eligible to receive professional development funds unless the use of the professional development funds was approved prior to the date on which the faculty member was informed that they would be non-reappointed or laid off and the disbursed funds are not recoverable.